kdoore/CS1335-Documentation/variables.rst

 ======
 Decimal numbers like 1.0, 5.5, -1.0.
 Also, whole numbers like 1, 0, 1 can be stored as floating point numbers.

 When initializing floating point numbers which are created using math operators, it's important to realize that integer division can still cause unexpected results.
-Multiplying values by 1.0 can help insure no truncation occurs.
+Multiplying values each division expression by the float value *1.0* can help insure no truncation occurs.

 In the code below, since both 2 and 5 are written as integer literals, then expression 5/2 is evaluated using integer division.
 Make sure that at least 1 value is a decimal value to insure correct division of numbers assigned to float variables::

-		float someFraction=5 / 2;   // integer division of 5/2 is truncated so the result is 2.0
+		float someFraction = 5 / 2;   // integer division of 5/2 is truncated so the result is 2.0

 		float correctFraction = 5.0 / 2;    // 2.5